 Morningstar ratings

-In 2016, Morningstar created the Morningstar Sustainability Rating to help investors use environmental, social and governance (“ESG”) information to evaluate portfolios.
+Morningstar has created the Morningstar ESG Risk Rating to help investors use environmental, social and governance (“ESG”) information to evaluate portfolios.
 The intention was to provide a reliable, objective way to evaluate how investment funds are meeting environmental, social and governance challenges based on the ESG risk ratings of the companies in which they invest.
 The ESG risk ratings are provided by Sustainalytics, a leading provider of ESG research.
-The rating system was subsequently enhanced in 2019.
+The rating system was initially launched in 2016 called Morningstar Sustainability Rating, was enhanced in 2019, and at the end of March 2025 changed name to Morningstar ESG Risk Rating.

-The Morningstar Sustainability Rating is calculated by scoring every portfolio reported by a fund over the previous twelve months to determine a portfolio score.
-To receive a sustainability score, at least 67% of a fund’s assets must have a company ESG risk rating.
-The Sustainability Rating is updated once a month with the most recent portfolio for each fund.
+The Morningstar ESG Risk Rating is calculated by scoring every portfolio reported by a fund over the previous twelve months to determine a portfolio score.
+To receive an ESG risk rating score, at least 67% of a fund’s assets must have a company ESG risk rating.
+The ESG risk rating is updated once a month with the most recent portfolio for each fund.
 This portfolio score is then compared to all other funds in the same Morningstar Global Category and a rating assigned according to the fund position relative to its peers as follows:

 So, 5 globes means the fund sits within the top 10% of similar funds when scored for ESG risk.